Practical Guides

 The two things coexist.
 The country is big enough that both are true.

 Most visitors don't need a separate golf-specific policy.
 Some of you absolutely do.
-Here is the honest line — written by someone who has no skin in selling you anything you don't need.
+The straight answer, from someone with no skin in selling you anything you don't need.